gante/mmWave-localization-learning/README.md

 is the red triangle at the center of the image, and most of the solid yellow shapes are buildings, it is possible to confirm that **being in a NLOS position is not a constraint for the proposed system**.
 It is able to provide an estimative for every position that has mmWave signal.

+This repository also contains tools to evaluate the model performance on a low-power embedded system (Nvidia Jetson TX2), which demonstrates the low energy requirements of this solution (\< 10 mJ per position estimate).

 For more information, refer to [papers](#papers) section of this README file.
 If you find any issue, please contact me (joao.gante@tecnico.ulisboa.pt).